sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/4-The-Algorithm-Design-Manual-Skiena/9-Combinatorial-search/2-Best-First-Search.md

 Note:
 - Jargon - Optimization function - in, Best-First search, the optimization function should happen to be a lower bound of the answer, i.e. all forward movements must add to the current path's cost, i.e. there are no negative edges in a way (graph terminology).
 Otherwise we would need to consider the queue (even if we have considered all lower ones already, since a negative edge in a high cost path may decrease overall cost too much). *Just a note, this just talks about jargon of Best-First search, if there are negative edges, then a full blown backtracking has to take place, it won't be called Best-First search anymore*.
+- Space: Best-first search is sort of like breadth-first search.
+A disadvantage of BFS over DFS is the space required.
+A backtracking/DFS tree uses memory proportional to the height of the tree, but a best-first/BFS tree requires maintaining all partial solutions, more akin to the width of the tree.

 *Skiena doesn't say how to implement this*.